ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 [SAVEPATH]
 This is where all of your characters and the shared stash is saved.
 You can use absolute or relative paths.
-Following are default values, between {} are some examples values with descriptions :
+Following are default values, between {} are some examples values with descriptions:
 - ActiveSavePathChange=0	{0:Disabled; 1:Enabled, you must set "SavePath"}
 - SavePath=Save\		{Save\MyMod\  or D:\Save Games\diablo II\Current Mod\}